openmedlab/Axon-Seg/README.md

 nnUNet_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -t XXX --tr MyTrainerAxial -m 3d_fullres -p nnUNetPlansv2.1_16GB
 ```

-We extract the model weights from the saved checkpoint files(e.g. model_final_checkpoint.model) to `pth` files.
+We extract the model weights from the saved checkpoint files(e.g. model_final_checkpoint.model) to `pth` files by running `python save_models.py`.
-Run `python save_models.py`.
 The `pth` file will be used for whole brain axon prediction.

 ## 🙋‍♀️ Feedback and Contact